Militants free 32 Turkish truck drivers seized in Iraq

 ISIL this week renamed itself the Islamic State and declared its leader “caliph” - the historical title of successors of the Prophet Mohammad who ruled the Muslim world - after its forces captured swathes of territory in a lightning drive across northern Iraq.

-The offensive threatens to dismember Iraq and leaves Turkey facing a widening Islamist insurgency affecting two of its southern neighbors, with ISIL also making territorial gains in Syria near the Turkish border.
+The offensive threatens to dismember Iraq and leaves Turkey facing a widening Islamist insurgency in two of its southern neighbors, with ISIL also making territorial gains in Syria near the Turkish border.

-It was not clear if any demands had been made by ISIL for the release of its prisoners, either those that have been freed or those still being held.
+It was not clear if any demands had been made by ISIL for the release of its prisoners - whether those that have since been freed or those still being held.

-Additional reporting by Orhan Coskun, Ceyda Caglayan and Ece Toksabay; Writing by Daren Butler and Humeyra Pamuk; Editing by Mark Heinrich and Hugh Lawson
+Additional reporting by Orhan Coskun, Ceyda Caglayan and Ece Toksabay; Writing by Daren Butler; Editing by Mark Heinrich